 - SCA – Demo an overview of various activities in the SCA, including many arts and sciences.
 Lots of great photos!

-- Arts & Sciences Extensive lists of links for a variety of medieval and renaissance arts, crafts, sciences, games, and other pastimes.
+- What We Do Extensive lists of a variety of medieval and renaissance arts, crafts, sciences, games, and other pastimes.

 Who to be in the SCA